oasis-tcs/openc2-ap-pac/ap-pac.md

 -   MUST NOT respond with the 200 status code.
 -   SHOULD respond with the 501 status code.
--   SHOULD respond with 'Rule not implemented' in the status text.
+-   SHOULD respond with "Rule not implemented" in the status text.
 -   MAY respond with the 500 status code.